-My analogy is with learning a foreign language.
+You can think of it as learning a foreign language.
 You visit a course, you pass a test, and you get your certificate.
-This does not automatically mean you are a fluent speaker, who knows all the words in that particular language.
-Or that you should use only the words you learned in the course, and all other words are wrong because they are not in your dictionary.
+This does not automatically mean you are a fluent speaker who knows all the words in that particular language.
+Or that you should use only the words you learned in the course and all other words are wrong because they are not in your dictionary.
 It merely means you have learned the basic rules and the logic of the language, and you should continue exploring and mastering it on your own now.

 The same is true when adopting agile.
 It is ok to start with a framework.
 Just do not stop there.

 Thinking about it, clinging to the outlined rules of a single Agile framework is maybe the most unagile thing you can do.
 It is a signal of a superficial change, where you are trying a new tool in the same old environment of command and control.

 Blindly sticking to a guide indicates you are fine with your comfort zone because there is a high level of certainty and a lack of ownership of the process.
 It shows the focus is on what you are doing instead of why you are doing it.
 Ignoring the "why", people start asking questions like, for example, "Is Kanban Agile?", focusing on doing Agile and not understanding the logic behind it.
 In fact, that's a pretty dangerous zone to be in as it leads you to ignore the needs of your own environment and apply something just because it worked for somebody else.

 Another framework-related issue occurs when Agile becomes a goal.
 Instead of looking at agility as a means to an end, some companies neglect their own reality and focus on what the framework suggests.